MakiOmar/WooCommerce-by-Laravel/README.md

-# WooCommerce Order Dashboard
+# WooCommerce Order Dashboard for Laravel

-A Laravel package for managing and displaying WooCommerce orders with advanced filtering and data visualization capabilities.
+A powerful Laravel package that provides a clean and efficient dashboard for managing WooCommerce orders.
+This package is designed to work seamlessly with your existing WooCommerce installation while providing enhanced performance and functionality.

 ## Features

-- Comprehensive order management dashboard
+- 🚀 High-performance order management
+- 📊 Real-time order statistics and analytics
-- Advanced filtering by date, status, and custom meta fields
+- 🔍 Advanced order filtering and search
+- 🎯 Smart caching system with multiple driver support
-- Detailed order view with all WooCommerce data
+- 🛠️ Comprehensive helper classes for WooCommerce data
-- Responsive design with modern UI
+- 📱 Responsive and modern UI
-- Direct database integration with WooCommerce
+- 🔒 Safe integration with WooCommerce (no database modifications by default)
-- Secure connection handling for live sites
-- Caching support for better performance
+- 📦 Optional database optimizations for new installations

 ## Requirements

-- PHP >= 8.1
+- PHP 7.4 or higher
-- Laravel >= 10.0
+- Laravel 8.0 or higher
-- WooCommerce >= 6.0
+- WordPress with WooCommerce installed
-- MySQL >= 5.7
+- MySQL 5.7+ or MariaDB 10.2+

 ## Installation